fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 You can also install plain osquery on your hosts and connect to Fleet using osquery's `TLS API` plugins.

-> For ChromeOS hosts, the fleetd Chrome extension is installed instead of osquery.
-It is only supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).
+> For ChromeOS hosts, the [fleetd Chrome extension](#add-chromebooks-with-the-fleetd-chrome-extension) is installed instead of osquery.

 ## Add hosts with Orbit